VegaL101/AWS-EC2-instance-deployment-/README.md

 ![launch an instance display](https://github.com/user-attachments/assets/7683e5f6-d44c-4b93-848f-6c5ed408ebfd)

-Here we will give our instance a name, Pick the OS image, and give it a keypair.
+Here we will give our instance a name and choose an OS image for it.

 ##

+Here give it a key pair, choose the instance type, and configure its network setttings.
 It is crucial you give your instance a keypair for security reasons.
 Letting you access your instance securely.

 ![fill ins for instance](https://github.com/user-attachments/assets/f55d31bd-ad35-4991-86cf-9cf423421f7f)